1. What is estate planning?

 These changes can include getting married; divorced; entering a new relationship or having more children, grandchildren, stepchildren or step grandchildren.
 Alternatively, you may simply change your mind on what assets you may want to leave to a beneficiary.

 4. Estate planning is not just about your Will and your assets when you pass away

 Many people focus their planning on what will happen to their assets when they pass away but they often forget about what will happen if they are alive and are unable to make their own decisions due to an accident or illness.

 Preparing an enduring power of attorney and an enduring guardianship documents are also just as important as a Will.
 These documents will allow you to choose an attorney to make your financial decisions and a guardian to make your personal and medical decisions if you were to lose capacity to make these decisions for yourself.

 5. Select the right person for the job

 When you prepare a Will, you need to appoint an Executor.
 An executor is responsible for the administration of an estate and for carrying out the wishes set in the Will.
 Being an executor can be a complicated job and requires legal and financial understanding to do it successfully.

 When you prepare an enduring power of attorney, you need to appoint an attorney.
 If the need arises, your attorney will be in control of your financial affairs.
 It is vital that you have confidence in your attorney to make wise decisions on your behalf and have your best interests at heart.

 Many people prefer to appoint a professional executor and/or attorney such as the Public Trustee, rather than leaving the difficult tasks to their loved ones.

-When you prepare an enduring guardian, you need to appoint a guardian.
-This person will make lifestyle and medical decisions for you.
+When you prepare an enduring guardianship, you need to appoint a guardian.
+This person will make personal and medical decisions for you.
 You are unable to appoint an independent organisation to take on this role.